-- Bystanders should notice the incident taking place and should evaluate the situation to determine whether or not it is an emergency. - Determine if someone needs assistance. - Assume responsibility.
+- Determine if someone needs assistance. - Assume responsibility.
 Be ready to intervene even if others do not. - Speak up if you see someone intentionally getting someone else drunk. - Speak up if you see a friend leaving with someone, he/she knows is drunk. - Remind friends that sexual contact with an intoxicated person is against the law. - Attempt to help.
 This may include helping a person to leave the situation, confront a behavior, diffuse a situation, or call for other support/security. - Approach everyone in a respectful manner.
 Avoid using violence.
 Be honest and direct whenever possible.
 Recruit help if necessary.
 Keep yourself safe.
 Call the police any time that you feel it is necessary. - If you choose to intervene, distractions or diversions may be viable strategies that can stop an aggressor from continuing his/her actions.